ebyau/llamaindex_with_openai/README.md

 3. create a virtual environment. ``conda create -n rag-apps python=3.10 -y``
 4. clone the repository
 5. Run ``pip install -r requirements.txt``
+6. Create folder titled `data` where you will place your PDFs
-6. Run the cells in Notebook.
+7. Run the cells in Notebook.